 “I will proclaim to you good news of great joy: today a Savior is born for us, Christ the Lord.”

 You can feel the excitement in the air!
 What joy there is to be with children at Christmas time!
 We’ve been having fun singing Christmas songs.
 These children have great voices!

 St. Joseph School is raising money this season for Franciscan Hospital.
-The children will have a tag day for this event on Wednesday, December 19.
-However, the money donations for this worthy cause is due on Monday so it can be received before Christmas.
-In other words, the tag day money is due on Monday, but the children don’t have their actual tag day (pajama day) until Wednesday.
+The children will have a tag day for this event on Thursday, December 19.
+However, the money donations for this worthy cause is due on Monday so it can be received by Franciscan before Christmas.
+In other words, the tag day money is due on Monday, but the children don’t have their actual tag day (pajama day) until Thursday.
+This is the same day that we attend Santa’s Workshop.
 Thanks for always supporting our worthy outreach programs!

 The Kindergarten Nativity was fantastic!!
 I loved how the children in 4B were so excited to attend, and how they were reminisced about their lines in the play when they were in Kindergarten.
 A truly beautiful event that makes the season!!
 It truly puts us all in the Christmas spirit!

 Next Friday afternoon is the Middle School Nativity.
 If you have never gone, and you are free, I highly recommend attending.
 It will begin about 1:40.

 The children are enjoying reading and discussing their books with their group book members.